Deltares/hydromt/docs/dev/migrating-to-v1.rst

 So there is no need to call `model.grid.create_region` anymore in your yaml or in your scripts.
 Just make sure to pass a region as argument to `model.grid.create`.

+The `Model` contains a property for `region`.
+That property only works if there is a `SpatialModelComponent` in the model.
+If there is only one `SpatialModelComponent`, that component is automatically detected as the `region`.
+If there are more than one, the `region_component` can be specified in the `global` section of the yaml file.
+If there are no `SpatialModelComponent`s in the model, the `region` property will error.

+The command line interface no longer supports a `--region` argument.
+Instead, the region should be specified in the yaml file on the relevant component.

 +--------------------------+---------------------------+
 | v0.x                     | v1                        |
 +==========================+===========================+